miklevin/MikeLev.in/_posts/2024-11-11-how-to-train-your-llm.md

 ---

+## Data Collection Process
+### Candidate Selection
 Yup.
 That was a bit of a tangent, but you need good input data and there is a hunger at the company to visualize client or that.
 Now, I just plop in the `org` slug to the bottom of `candidates.txt`, run the script and it comes back with all the best qualifying candidate `project` slugs for that org.

+### File Organization
 Okay, so mid-process I switched the output filename from `config.txt` to `candidates.txt`.
 That's because the harvesting process really is only finding candidates for link-graph visualization, and I make a copy of that to control the configuration by simply deleting out everything that's not going to be visualized!
 Wow!
 This is friggin awesome!

+## System Architecture
+### On-Demand Visualization
 Generally speaking, this is not a system where people will have to generate the link-graphs and make the clients wait.
 It's a system where every once in awhile you just refresh the link-graphs in the system and they're all just sitting there waiting to be clicked and visualized.
 This crams a lot of the complexity into invisible space and frees cognitive overhead to just look at the graphs and add insights and meaning.
 Okay, yup.
 Conceptually on the right track here.
 Keep the hound on the scent end don't let up!
 The link-graph game is afoot!

+## Implementation Strategy
+### Visualization Goals
 Visualize with the end in mind.
 When you "go into work" tomorrow, what how should life be different.
 What do those interactions look like.
 Here's a YouTube video... oh... drop a deck that's shared with the whole company into Google Slides.
 Embed the YouTube video in that deck... haha!
 The share-all pouncers will bounce and BOOM!
 Ohhhh, this is performance art, Mike.
 Plan that performance.
 I started at about 6:00 AM this morning.
 It's now 10:30 AM.
 You're on a very good time-frame so long as you don't let yourself fall into any rabbit holes.
 Go take a break.
 Mull on this for a bit.
 The trifecta of...

+### Key Deliverables
 - A Google Deck / YouTube Video
 - A Ready-to-Download Link-Graph Visualizer (where the local LLM comes alive, haha!)
 - Seeds of many other apps planted

+## Technical Considerations
+### Automation Approach
 Structure the rest of the day around this.
 Come out of it with answers for the big boss about time-to-automation of full SEO Audits.
 There's going to have to be a screen capture component to all of that.
 It may just be popping up a Puppeteer / Playwright browser window, snapping a shot and moving on.
 Forget about the actual Deck automation like Google Slides and Powerpoint.
 I've impaled myself on the altar of Sharepoint and OAuth2 enough to know there be rabbits... uh, I mean dragons there.
 NO!
 NO!
 NO!
 Screenshots from browser automation easy.
 Any sort of presentation-layer software integration hard.

+### Alternative Solutions
 "There's your screenshots" is what I ought to say.
 Hey, at most maybe I can do what I did with [Levinux](https://levinux.com), which is the seemingly timeless and impervious to disruption or complication RemarkJS.
 Hmm, the last update was last year, but frankly it means it's not abandoned and that's all they need.
 Haha, a whole audit delivered in a single text-file made with one EDL-style transformation-query that says eff-you to both Google Slides and Powerpoint.
 That'd be a kick.
 Just say "it's HTML..." and look at the stakeholder with a blank stare not understanding what's wrong.
 Ah, but people have to put their findings in.
 It's a friggn Thomas Kinkade painting.
 Perplexity...

+## Integration Challenges
+### API Limitations
 **Perplexity**: Based on the search results and your comfort with programming, here are the potential show-stoppers when working with Google APIs, particularly for automating SEO audit presentations:

 1. OAuth2 Authentication:
    - Setting up and managing OAuth2 credentials can be complex[1][4].